-By planning ahead, your generosity can continue to help homeless pets in need.
+By planning ahead, your generosity can continue to help homeless pets for years to come.
 All it takes is adding a short, separate document to your will, called a “Codicil.”
 Click here to view a sample Codicil.

-If you have life insurance, an IRA, or a 401(K) plan, it’s even simpler.
-Just ask your insurance agent, IRA administrator, or 401(K) administrator for a beneficiary form and name Northeast Animal Shelter, Inc. as the beneficiary.
-Be sure to include our address, 347 Highland Ave., Salem, MA 01970, and our tax ID number, 51-0183474.
-Our pets will be so grateful!
+If you have life insurance, an IRA, or a 401K plan, it’s even simpler.
+Just ask your insurance agent, IRA administrator, or 401K administrator for a beneficiary form and name Northeast Animal Shelter, Inc. as the beneficiary.
+Be sure to include our address, 347 Highland Avenue, Salem, MA 01970, and our tax ID number, 51-0183474.
+Our pets will be so grateful for your thoughtfulness!

 If you have already named the Shelter in your estate plans, please let us know so that we may thank you and welcome you into our Forever Friends Legacy Society.

-For more information on how your legacy can live on through a bequest, please contact Laurie McCannon at the Shelter.
-Her telephone number is 978-745-9888, extension 303.
-Or, you can reach Laurie by email at email@example.com.
+For more information on how your legacy can live on through a bequest, please contact Ellen Miller at 978-745-9888, ext.
+316. You can also reach Ellen by email at email@example.com